loopstick/CCA_DigitalElectronics_Spring2020/README.md

 			If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)

-### Week 6: Thursday, February 22, 2018
+### Week 6: Thursday, February 28, 2018 (President's day - but no holiday - classes held)
-- Work week with Special Guest Lecturer (attendance is mandatory)
+- Workshop session - work on your Midterm Project!
 - *Homework*
-  - Work on your Midterm project – Due next week!
+  - Work on your Midterm project – Due week 8 !
     - Remember the principle of Minimum Viable Product.
 First get the basics working, then, if you have time, add other features
       - As always
 	Email me if you have questions!
 	Remember my office hours 3-4 on Thursdays, and at other times if you email me to schedule a time to meet.

-### Week 7: Thursday, March 1, 2018
+### Week 7: Thursday, March 7, 2018
 #### Midterm Projects DUE!!
 - Midterm Project presentations and critique
 - Fritzing demonstration